Current as of January 2015 | Download print version (in PDF)

 - Constitution of Kenya (Supervisory Jurisdiction and Protection of Fundamental Rights and Freedoms of the Individual) High Court Practice and Procedure Rules (The status of these rules is yet to be determined in the light of the 2010 Constitution)

-- The Non-Governmental Organisations Coordination Act, Act No. 19
+- The Non-Governmental Organizations Coordination Act, Act No. 19

-- The Non-Governmental Organisations Council Code of Conduct
+- The Non-Governmental Organizations Council Code of Conduct

-- The Public Benefit Organisations Act (not officially commenced as of June 2014)
+- The Public Benefit Organizations Act (not officially commenced as of January 2015)

 - The Companies Act, Chapter 486 of the Laws of Kenya